 I’ve had a lifelong interest in ham radio, but it wasn’t until November 1997 that I decided to sit for my Technician license.
 I was in the Army and stationed at Fort Hood, Texas, when I decided to study to get my license.
 After earning the system-assigned callsign KD5COL, I really didn’t do too much with my license.
 I was given a new Yaesu FT-2800M as a present and had it in my computer room in the early 2000s (I didn’t own a car then).
 I didn’t do much else on the air until 2008 when I decided to upgrade to my General license.

 I then got on the air a little bit until I moved to Tennessee in January 2009.
 I was able to get a proper shack set up and built my first real antenna, a G5RV Junior.
 That little antenna has served me very well.
 I had a new ICOM IC-718 but had to sell it.
 I later bought an ICOM IC-735 and an ICOM IC-706MKII.
 I’ve traded off the IC-735 but still have the 706 and I still use my original G5RV Junior antenna occasionally.
 My current daily rig is a Yaesu FT-450D (100W normally) going to a MFJ-969 Versa Tuner Deluxe II antenna matcher out to an 84′ EFHW at 20′.
 I also have a Kenwood TS-430S I picked up at a very good price.
 It’s in storage right now.

-I enjoy working SSB on 12, 15, 17, 20, and 40 meters currently.
+I enjoy working SSB on 12 through 80 meters currently.
 I chase DX and sometimes I am DX depending on my mood.
 I like collecting paper (receiving QSL cards and certificates) from special event stations.
 A good ragchew is always enjoyable.
 I am an avid shortwave listener when I am not actively on the air.
 I’d like to learn CW one of these days.
 I do have a Signalink that I’d like to start using.
 I just need to get it set up for the 450D.